 It’s still National Peanut Month so let the peanut butter love continue, right?
 I made these bars a couple of weeks ago to bring to a friend’s house.
 Yesterday I started making another peanut butter dessert because my two sisters who live out of state are coming home for a visit!
 Woohoo!

 My husband is the biggest peanut butter fan I know.
 He’s loved it since he was a kid and it is one of those things that everyone knows about him.
 His friend’s parents and even some of their grandparents would keep crunchy peanut butter in their cupboards for when he came to visit.
 Once when we were dating my friends gathered up a bunch of the individual sized peanut butter packets from eating out at restaurants and presented them to him as a joke.
-His favorite is is crunchy peanut butter but I like both the creamy and the crunchy.
+His favorite is crunchy peanut butter but I like both the creamy and the crunchy.

 Press the mixture into the bottom of a 9×13 inch foil lined, greased pan.

 Pour sweetened condensed milk over everything and pop it in the oven.